yuvlian/qingquembed/README.md

 # Rusty Embed Fixer Bot
 Simple bot that resends your message that contains tiktok/instagram/twitter/x link(s) with the embed fixed.
 Written in rust using serenity.
+Oh and, it can be used to download the content too.

 I don't host it except for my own discord server, but I do provide prebuilt binaries so you can host it yourself easily.